jantoandriano/pokemons/README.md

 - Suggestion based search bar
 - Fast loading of cached content
 - Get information about any existing pokemon quickly
+- Filter component based on their name (searching)

 ### Live Demo